Animal Groomer Career Profile

 Here are some of the different kinds of tertiary qualifications available for aspiring animal groomers:

 - Certificate Programs: Many grooming schools and vocational institutions offer certificate programs in pet grooming.
-These programs typically cover grooming techniques, Breed-specific styling, safety protocols, and business management.
+These programs typically cover grooming techniques, breed-specific styling, safety protocols, and business management.
 Examples include the “Certified Professional Groomer” or “Certified Pet Groomer” designation.

 - Diploma Programs: Some grooming schools offer diploma programs that provide more in-depth training and may cover advanced grooming techniques, skin and coat care, and advanced scissoring skills.
 Graduates receive a diploma or advanced certification upon completion.